Tech Habits for Tranquility: Manage Your Phone, Sleep & Mind

 4) Down‑Shift the Body (1–3 minutes)

-- 4‑4‑8: inhale 4, hold 4, exhale 8 for 6–10 rounds—an evidence‑aligned way to nudge the parasympathetic system (vagal upshift).
+- 4‑4‑8: inhale 4, hold 4, exhale 8 for 6–10 rounds.
+This is an evidence‑aligned way to nudge the parasympathetic system (vagal upshift).
 Then open the book or press play.
 Body leads; mind follows.

 5) Bedroom boundaries (charge outside)